Main API Interface (cheminfo_api)ο

 Bulk Data Retrieval (Engine): The

-functions provide direct access to individual data points.
-For scenarios requiring comprehensive, type-safe data,get_compound()
+get_<property>()functions provide direct access to individual data points.
+For scenarios requiring a curated, type-safe view of common compound fields,get_compound()returns a validated PydanticCompoundobject.

 Core Bulk Processing Function